hashicorp/consul/plugin/erratic/README.md

 * `delay`: delay 1 per **AMOUNT** of queries for **DURATION**, the default for **AMOUNT** is 2 and the default for **DURATION** is 100ms.

+## Health

+This plugin implements dynamic health checking.
+For every dropped query it turns unhealthy.

 ## Examples

 ~~~ corefile